RBZ-99/Chatbot/README.md

 # Chatbot
-Made a simple chatbot by myself, after learning from youtube (https://www.youtube.com/c/PythonEngineer)
+Created a simple chatbot just to learn and try out a few things.

+Thanks to youtube videos from https://www.youtube.com/c/PythonEngineer